hadley/adv-r/Rcpp.md

 For more details see the [Writing a package that uses Rcpp vignette](http://cran.rstudio.com/web/packages/Rcpp/vignettes/Rcpp-package.pdf).

 If your packages uses the `Rcpp::export` attribute then one additional step in the package build process is requried.
-The `compileAttributes` function scans the source files within a package for export attributes and generates the code to export the functions as required.
+The `compileAttributes` function scans the source files within a package for `Rcpp::export` attributes and generates the code required to export the functions to R.

 You should re-run `compileAttributes` whenever functions are added, removed, or have their signatures changed.
 Note that if you build your package using RStudio or `devtools` then this step occurs automatically.